plasma4/magix-fix/README.md

 ```js
 javascript:localStorage.setItem("legacySave-alpha",btoa(encodeURIComponent(decodeURIComponent(atob(localStorage.getItem("legacySave-alpha"))).replace("Xbm-ilapeDSxWf1b/MagixOfficialR55B.js","ZmatEHzFI2_QBuAF/magix.js")))),location.reload()
 ```
 It's that easy!
-If you can't open the console for some reason, you can try selecting all the code above and dragging it to your bookmark bar.
-Then, go to the tab with NeverEnding Legacy and click on the bookmark.
-You can then delete it.
+If you can't open the console for some reason, you can try selecting all the code above and dragging it to your bookmarks bar.
+Then, go to the tab with NeverEnding Legacy open and click on the bookmark.
+After that, the bookmark isn't needed anymore and can be removed.

 ---
 ## IF YOU ARE STARTING AS A NEW PLAYER